apanasyu/TwitterTargetCommunityCollection/README.md

 The database holding friends will look like this (id string for the user part of the community and the list of ids that he follows):
 ![image](https://user-images.githubusercontent.com/80060152/111842545-000a8380-88d6-11eb-916f-47824b797d8b.png)

-Step 3: The users followed by the community (friends collected in previous step) are filtered and ranked via a TF-IDF model.
+Step 3: The users followed by the community (friends collected in previous step) are filtered and ranked by most frequent.

 The collection process from step 1 and step 2 resulted in a large set of users that are being followed by the community.
 Below is a depiction of the collection process.